SAP-samples/btp-resource-consumption-monitor/README.md

 1. Synchronize your HTML5 Repository by clicking on the `refresh icon`
 2. Click on `+ New`, `Content Package` and upload the generated `/workzone/package.zip` file, specifying `btprc-srv` as Runtime Destination.
 You can keep the other default values.
 3. The import will take up to 30 seconds to complete
+4. For the newly created channel, click on `Map aliases`, go to `Card Aliases`, select `btprc-srv` in both dropdowns and click on `+` to activate the entry. `Save` and close this screen.

 #### Step 3.
 Configure your site
 In the **Work Zone Site Manager**, open the `Site Directory` and: